Effective Brauer-Siegel on some curves in $Y(1)^n$: Introduction

+For $N\in\N$ we denote by $\Phi_N(X,Y)\in\Z[X,Y]$ the $N$-th modular polynomial.
+Special subvarieties are the irreducible components of subvarieties of $Y(1)^n$ defined by systems of equations of the form \begin{enumerate} \item $\Phi_N(x_i,x_j)=0$, and \item $x_j=\zeta$, \end{enumerate}where $\zeta$ is a singular modulus, i.e. $\zeta$ is the $j$-invariant of a CM elliptic curve.
+For a more precise description, we point the interested reader to Definition $1.3$ in the introduction of \cite{pilaao}.\\

+2. The above result is more closely in spirit to an earlier result of E. Landau, see \cite{landau}.
+In more detail, Landau shows the existence of an ineffective constant $c$ for which for all imaginary quadratic fields $K$. \end{remark}

 The proof of our result follows Yves Andr\'e's ``G-functions method'', which we review in this setting in \Cref{section:background}.
-In particular, \Cref{maintheorem} will follow from height bounds on CM points on curves in $Y(1)^n$ as those considered in \Cref{maintheorem}. \begin{remark}[Connection to Unlikely Intersections] The author's motivation in pursuing these results stem from the field of Unlikely intersections.
-In particular, our motivation stems from an attempt to give effective lower bounds for the size of Galois orbits of CM points in $Y(1)^n$, within the context of the Pila-Zannier strategy and towards the Andr\'e-Oort conjecture in this setting.
+In particular, \Cref{maintheorem} will follow from height bounds for CM points on curves of the form considered in \Cref{maintheorem}.
+For some crude estimates on the constants that appear in \Cref{maintheorem} we point the interested reader to \Cref{remarkonconstants}.

-Both the Andr\'e-Oort Conjecture and the lower bounds for the size of Galois orbits in our setting are known to hold by work of Pila, see \cite{pilaao}.
-In particular, the Large Galois orbits conjecture here appears as Proposition $5.8$ in \cite{pilaao}.